-Revenue from our ATS segment currently represents approximately one-third of our aggregate revenue but generates over one-half of our total segment income.
-Products and services in this segment are extensive and are often more regulated than in our CCS segment, and can include the following: government-certified and highly-specialized manufacturing, electronic and enclosure-related services for aerospace and defense-related customers; high-precision equipment and integrated subsystems used in the manufacture of semiconductors; a wide range of industrial automation, controls, test and measurement devices; advanced solutions for surgical instruments, diagnostic imaging and patient monitoring; and efficiency products to help manage and monitor the energy and power industries.
+Revenue from our ATS segment currently represents approximately one-third of our aggregate revenue but generated almost one-half of our total segment income in the third quarter of 2018, and over one-half of our total segment income for the first nine months of 2018.
+Products and services in this segment are extensive and are often more regulated than in our CCS segment, and can include the following: government-certified and highly-specialized manufacturing, electronic and enclosurerelated services for aerospace and defense-related customers; high-precision equipment and integrated subsystems used in the manufacture of semiconductors; a wide range of industrial automation, controls, test and measurement devices; advanced solutions for surgical instruments, diagnostic imaging and patient monitoring; and efficiency products to help manage and monitor the energy and power industries.
+Within our capital equipment business, revenue from our semiconductor capital equipment customers has been adversely impacted by what we believe to be modest cyclical decreases in demand in the third quarter of 2018.
+While we expect this environment to continue into the coming quarters, we believe that new program wins, anticipated market share gains, and anticipated growth in electronic content and connectivity may benefit revenue from this business in the future.
 Our ATS segment businesses typically have a higher margin profile and longer product life cycles than the businesses in our CCS segment.
-Revenue from our CCS segment currently represents approximately two-thirds of our aggregate revenue and generates less than one-half of our total segment income.
+Revenue from our CCS segment currently represents approximately two-thirds of our aggregate revenue and generated just above one-half of our total segment income in the third quarter of 2018, and less than one-half of our total segment income for the first nine months of 2018.
 Products and services in this segment consist predominantly of enterprise-level data communications and information processing infrastructure products, and can include routers, switches, servers and storage-related products used by a wide range of businesses and cloud-based service providers to manage digital connectivity, commerce and social media applications.
 Our CCS segment businesses typically have a lower margin profile and higher volumes than the businesses in our ATS segment, and have been impacted in recent periods (and continue to be impacted) by aggressive pricing, rapid shifts in technology, model obsolescence and the commoditization of certain products.